-Our liaison in Ukraine is Natasha Kim.
-I have put her profile on our Staff page.
-I am hoping she will be able to contribute some firsthand accountsof what is happening in Kiev, from the Refugees' points of view, as our information here in the U.S. is very limited.
+Our liaison in Ukraine is able to contribute some firsthand accounts of what is happening in Kiev and from the border areas, as our information here in the U.S. is somewhat limited.

 No